- Written by Dr.Mehmet Demircioglu

 A patient may think, “It is only flaky skin.”
 Sometimes it is not only flaky skin.
 The scalp may be inflamed, sensitive, and reactive.
 Operating through that kind of skin can make the day harder and the recovery more stressful.

-If the patient needs a dermatologist to bring the scalp under control first, that should happen before surgery.
-I prefer to operate on a quieter scalp later rather than force surgery through active inflammation now.
+If dermatology support is needed to bring the scalp under control first, that happens before surgery.
+A quieter scalp later is safer than forcing surgery through active inflammation now.
 Delaying for skin control is not weakness.
 It is the correct order of treatment.

 Patients often fear that delay means they are not candidates.
 That is not necessarily true.
 Sometimes the answer is not “no.” Sometimes the answer is “not while the scalp looks like this.”
 That distinction matters because it protects hope while still respecting medical reality.